-Within this area 2 incidents of internal flooding have been assessed as part of this investigation.
-These incidents are detailed in the table below.
+Within this catchment five incidents of internal flooding have been assessed as part of this investigation.
+These incidents are detailed in the table below and details when the incident occurred, how it was reported to the council, and what actions were taken in response to the flooding.